aFarkas/respimage/README.md

 In case you are not supporting IE8 we recommend to use the [Mutation plugin](plugins/mutation) instead of doing this.

 ## Browser Support
 **respimage** supports a broad range of browsers and devices.
 It is actively tested in the following browsers and devices IE8+, Firefox (ESR and current), Safari 7.0+, Chrome, Opera, Android 4.1+ and IOS 7+, but should work in a lot more browsers/devices.
-IE6 and IE7 are *not* supported.
+IE6 and IE7 are only supported with the [oldIE plugin](plugins/oldie).

 ###Troubleshooting and bug reporting
 In case of any problems include the **respimage.dev.js** into your project and open your JS console.
 In case you think you have found a bug, please create a testcase and then report your issue.
 Note: You should not use the dev build inside your production environment, because it is a lot slower.